vahlers/hsh-cubevis-frontend-public/docs/README.md

 ### Use state management

 When propagating filter events from ChartsView up to the App component and then down to the Filters component, using a state management system for filters seems more appropiate.
 Since this was the only occourence in the project where state management it was not worth it to include it in the final product.

+###  Auto open new step when it is added

+When a user creates a new step, he probably wants to set its filter right away.
+So it would be more comfortable if the step were to open when it is added.
+This is however not a critical feature and came up very late during development.

+###  Eye should disable all elements of FilterStep, except (un)folding

+The eye button sets a "disabled" state to the FilterStep, but the elements are mostly just drawn as disabled and can still be used.
+I.e.:
+- deleting a Step
+- changing a Step
+This may confuse the user.
+This is once again not a critical feature and also came up very late during development.